 Example: Big Data and predictive analysis

-Find more detailed information and examples about big data in the travel industry in the article “5 Ways Big Data Can Benefit the Travel Industry”.
+Find more detailed information and examples of big data in the travel industry in the article “5 Ways Big Data Can Benefit the Travel Industry”.

 For companies operating in the travel industry, it is essential to keep up with the latest travel technology trends.
 Understanding and adopting the trends outlined above will allow you to provide a better experience for your customers and can also help you to optimise revenue management and overall business performance.